 In this field-based research course students will study life in extreme environments in the region east of the Sierra Mountain range in California, which is one of the most geologically and biologically dynamic parts of the continent.
-While the primary focus is on the geomicrobiology of hot springs, alkaline lakes, and hyperarid environments; we will also consider some of the natural history, human history, and contemporary environmental issues facing this unique and environmentally vital area.
+While the primary focus is on the geomicrobiology of hot springs, alkaline lakes, and hyperarid environments, we will also consider some of the natural history, human history, and contemporary environmental issues facing this unique and environmentally vital area.
 For a portion of the trip students will have an opportunity to lead an in-depth analysis of the microbiology in Deep Springs Lake, an alkaline playa lake where microorganisms might be directly contributing to carbonate mineral formation.
-The over-arching goals of this trip are for students to learn how to successfully conduct a field-based scientific investigation within a broader context of environmental, historical, and social dynamics.
+The over-arching goals of this trip are for students to learn how successfully to conduct a field-based scientific investigation within a broader context of environmental, historical, and social dynamics.

-The course is open to all students however previous completion of courses in microbiology, ecology, or geology would be beneficial.
+The course is open to all students; however, previous completion of courses in microbiology, ecology, or geology would be beneficial.

 Short-term field course eligibility requirements (for Hampshire and non-Hampshire students)